D-Heger/VintageStoryCalculator/README.md

 2. Start the development server with `npm run dev`
 3. Open the provided local URL in your browser
 4. Navigate to the desired calculator using the in-app navigation
-5. Select your alloy type and target number of ingots to view the calculated amounts needed
+5. For alloys: select your alloy type and adjust percentages to see exact nuggets needed
+6. For metals: select your metal and target ingots to see nuggets required

 ## Development